-Our research focus is on development of high-assurance system design methodologies for Cyber-Physical Systems (CPS), which is at the confluence of embedded systems, formal methods and control theory.
+Our research focus is on development of high-assurance system design methodologies for Cyber-Physical Systems (CPS) with varying levels of autonomy and human interaction, which is at the confluence of AI, embedded systems, formal methods, controls and robotics.
 The long-term goal is to integrate system modeling, analysis and automatic synthesis into composable design procedures that ensure closed-loop system safety and desired performance under known and unknown operating conditions, and even in the presence of malicious activity.

 Since our research is frequently motivated by problems that occur during implementation and system integration, all our work involves system building and thorough experimental evaluation.